-Start your day right… with a cup of coffee from one of the city’s many beloved roasters: Phil & Sebastian, Fratello Coffee, or Rosso Coffee Roasters.
+Start your day right… with a cup of coffee from one of the city’s many beloved roasters: Phil & Sebastian, Analog Coffee, or Rosso Coffee Roasters.
 Just the fuel you need to explore downtown!
-Stop by the area’s top attractions like the Calgary Tower and, if you have time, or the weather favours indoor activities, Studio Bell, home to the fascinating National Music Centre, where the history of Canadian music steals the spotlight.
+Stop by the area’s top attractions like the Calgary Tower and, if you have time, or the weather favours indoor activities, Studio Bell, home of the National Music Centre, where the history of Canadian music steals the spotlight.
 Keep an eye out for the Wonderland Sculpture and the Peace Bridge!

 Day 2: Off to Banff!

 Ready for the great outdoors?
 Today, we drive to one of Canada’s most epic national parks!
 Located just over an hour’s drive away from Calgary, Banff National Park is a postcard-perfect portrait of our country’s greatest landscapes.
 Stock up at one of Calgary’s many markets, like the Calgary Farmers’ Market, and hit the road!